prismika/Bushel/README.md

 # Bushel
 Bushel, the Barely Usable SHELl
 Bushel is a Linux shell with minimal support for anything useful.
 Is this a perfect shell?
-No. Does it havev tab completion?
+No. Does it have tab completion?
 No. Command history?
 No.

 But is this a bug-free, dependable shell that will get the job done and always have your back?
 Also no.